![]() |

 <arch><sub>-<vendor>-<sys>-<abi>.
 Run

 rustc --print target-list for a list of supported targets.
+This flag

 This may also be specified with the build.target config value <https://doc.rust-lang.org/cargo/reference/config.html>.
 Note that specifying this flag makes Cargo run in a different mode where the target artifacts are placed in a separate directory.
-See the build cache <https://doc.rust-lang.org/cargo/guide/build-cache.html> documentation for more details. --target-dir directory Directory for all generated artifacts and intermediate
+See the build cache <https://doc.rust-lang.org/cargo/reference/build-cache.html> documentation for more details. --target-dir directory Directory for all generated artifacts and intermediate

 files.
 May also be specified with the CARGO_TARGET_DIR environment